srazash/dsazig/Notes.md

 Dijkstra's Shortest Path (DSP) calculates all possible paths between the vertexes in a graph and will return the shortest for any path we are looking for.

-DSP is a "greedy algoritm".
+DSP is a "greedy algorithm".

 We'll create a new graph with specific weighting on all edges.